efarnleitner/efarnleitner/README.md

 - Welcome and Servus!
 I'm Elias, a 27-year-old economist currently based in Vienna.
 - My passion is exploring the intersection of development economics, spatial econometrics and climate change.
+- Besides, I'm addicted to the beautiful game, a music producer (sc: luis96) and an avid cat lover.

 <!---